 After taking a 13-0 lead over FIU, the Miami holder was attacked on the extra point, leading to benches-clearing chaos and a total of 31 players being suspended.

-Before the game even started, this the matchup was between programs located extremely close to one another in South Florida.
-With the University of Miami in Coral Gables just 7.9 miles away from Florida International University, a lot of players would be familiar with one another and have long histories.
+Before the game even started, the matchup between programs located extremely close to one another in South Florida was heated.
+With the University of Miami in Coral Gables just eight miles away from Florida International University, a lot of players were familiar with one another and had long histories.

 Miami vs FIU Fight